Putin’s Allies Are Now Slamming the War Right to His Face

 “Today's era is not one of war, and I’ve talked to you about this on the phone several times… in the coming days, how we move towards the path of peace—we will definitely have an opportunity to discuss this,” Modi said, according to a translation from the director of The India Project at the Brookings Institution, Tanvi Madan.

-Modi cited concerns about food, fertilizer, and fuel security and supply issues.
+Modi cited concerns about food, fertilizer, fuel security, and supply issues.
 Putin acknowledged the prime minister’s concerns.

 “I know about your position on the conflict in Ukraine, and I know about your concerns,” Putin said.
 “We want all of this to end as soon as possible.”